Key Takeaways:

-In today’s competitive market, understanding how to protect your brand name and logo is more crucial than ever.
+In competitive market, comprehending how to protect your brand name and logo is more important than ever.

 Your brand’s logo and name are not just symbols; they are the cornerstone of your business’s identity and reputation.